stonith404/pingvin-share/docs/oauth2-guide.md

 - `admin.config.oauth.YOUR_PROVIDER_NAME-enabled`
 - `admin.config.oauth.YOUR_PROVIDER_NAME-client-id`
 - `admin.config.oauth.YOUR_PROVIDER_NAME-client-secret`
+- `error.param.provider_YOUR_PROVIDER_NAME`
 - Other config keys you defined in step 1

 Congratulations! 🎉 You have successfully added a new OAuth 2 provider!
 Pull requests are welcome if you want to share your provider with others.